EisenbergEffect/hello-web-components/README.md

 `;
 ```

 > **NOTE:** At this point you may be starting to see the amount of boilerplate involved when creating a Web Component.
 This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise have no opinions on how you should implement your component internally.
+See the bonus section for one way to address this.

 ## Step Six